Often you hear, the women of today aren’t like those of the good ole days.

 With little information on the issue, Anne becomes ruffled by her limited options for the future.
-Together with her friends, they ask around in search of proof on whether the statement holds true.
+Together with her friends, they ask around in search of proof on whether the statement was true.

 Lack of evidence supporting the notion prompts the girls to congregate at an appointed time.
 They do so to purge themselves of the nonsensical lies they have been feeding on for a while.

 In their white nightgowns, a lantern at hand, 6 young girls excitedly rush into the meadows at night.
-A crown of flowers on their heads, the girls form a circle around a bonfire.
+With a crown of flowers on their heads, the girls form a circle around a bonfire.
 All these follow what Anne read in a book about Scotland.

-They then call upon the goddess of Beltane (the guardian of love and life) to the circle.
+They then call upon Beltane’s goddess (the guardian of love and life) to the circle.
 The elated girls then declare

 ”We women, powerful and sacred, declare upon this hallowed night.

 We will choose whom to love and with whom to share trust.